linuslagerhjelm/aes/README.md

 # AES

-A pure python implementation of AES written with the goal to resemble the spec as closely as possible and still be quite pythonic.
+A pure python implementation of AES written with the goal to resemble the spec (https://csrc.nist.gov/csrc/media/publications/fips/197/final/documents/fips-197.pdf) as closely as possible and still be quite pythonic.

 ## Security
-Do **not** use this library for anything that hsa to do with security.
+Do **not** use this library for anything that has to do with security.
 Although it is compliant with the spec, this is an implementation written for educational purposes and consequently, no measures has been taken to make the implementation resistant to side channel attacks etc.